 We know that due to ongoing global shortages, some people living with type 2 diabetes who could benefit from Ozempic are unable to access it.
 We’re also aware that people are getting Ozempic through off-label prescribing.

-People with type 2 diabetes should be reassured that there are a number of alternative GLP-1 analogue treatments available that work in similar ways to Ozempic.
+People with type 2 diabetes should be reassured that there are a number of alternative GLP-1 analogue treatments available that work in similar ways to Ozempic including Rybelsus which is a tablet form of semaglutide for managing blood sugar levels.
 Healthcare professionals will work with patients to find the best course of treatment for them.

 Your healthcare team will contact you if shortages of these medications could affect the availability of your medication and discuss this with you.
 But if you are concerned or have questions about these shortages then you can ring our helpline – call 0345 123 2399.